moirai2/moirai2/README.md

     libraryA-->|result|/home/ah3q/data/libraryA/
 ```

-Strength of triple notation is flexibility.
+Strength of DAG notation is flexibility.
 For example, libraries with mixed species (human and mouse) can be handles with a single command line explained in previous example.

 ```mermaid
   flowchart LR